 — LOUIS ARMSTRONG SCHOLARSHIP 2018

 Terese Lien Evenstad, a jazz violinist from Norway/Sweden, began her musical journey within the classical school at the age of 7.
 At 25, she immersed herself in the world of jazz and graduated from the Royal College of Music in Stockholm (2016).
-Evenstad has not only contributed to several albums but has also released three albums with original contemporary jazz written by her.
-She is a versatile artist who excels not only in her solo projects but also collaborates with various constellations.
-In 2017, she founded the record label Jotun Records, bearing her own name, and distributes her music digitally through The Orchard.
+Since 2017, Evenstad has not only contributed to several albums but has also released five albums, three of which feature her original contemporary jazz compositions.

 Her music and performances have led to several nominations and prizes in the last few years, such as the ”Louis Armstrong-scholarship” in 2018, with the motivation: ”She has given the violin a new face within jazz.”
 Terese has been honored to perform her music with ”Bohuslän Big Band,” one of Sweden’s most well-known big bands.
 Evenstad was invited to their project called ”Up-and-coming Artists 2019”, where they present young musicians who have made a name for themselves in the Swedish jazz society.
 In 2019 she was nominated for the concert series ”Young Swedish Soloist 2019” produced by Scenkonst Sörmland and awarded the ”J: son Scholarship” by the legendary guitarist Janne Schaffer.